mitkeng/SEER/README.md

 #
 ### **Requirements**
 Access to Google Colab is required to run S∈∈R in its intended form.
-An input file must be in xyz format (see the Additional Information section) and a neutral molecule as input is preferred.
+A neutral molecule input file must be in xyz format (see the Additional Information section).

 #
 ### **Additional Information**